nepodev/mpd.webradio/README.md

 * `server` Interface and Port to serve the Website.
 * `mpd` Host and Port used by MPD Server
 * `radionet` radio.net API-Server.
 Values for "language" are english, french, austrian or german.
+* `public` Customize Webpagelist.
+* * `public.mainpage` List on Startpage.
+Values are local, top, recent or favorite.

 ```json
 {